VildeBruhn/vildebruhn.github.io/day1/data_import.md

 ![plotevoTS](/assets/images/diameter.png)

+## Simulating data

+It is possible to simulate data for all implemented models in evoTS.
+Standard R-package documentation can be seen by entering `?sim.OUBM` and `?sim.accel.decel`.

+---

 Later, in the excersises, we will go through how to import data into R and transform the data to paleoTS/evoTS format.
 But for now, this example dataset is all you need for the introduction to [univariate models]({% link day1/univar.md %}).